Havasupai–Hualapai language

-Havasupai–Hualapai (Havasupai–Walapai) is the Native American language spoken by the Hualapai and Havasupai peoples of northwestern Arizona.
+Havasupai–Hualapai (Havasupai–Walapai) is a Native American language spoken by the Hualapai and Havasupai peoples of northwestern Arizona.
 Havasupai–Hualapai belongs to the Pai branch of the Yuman–Cochimí language family, together with its close relative Yavapai and with Paipai, a language spoken in northern Baja California.
 There are two main dialects of this language: the Havasupai dialect is spoken in the bottom of the Grand Canyon, while the Hualapai dialect is spoken along the southern rim.
 As of 2010, there were approximately 1500 speakers of Havasupai-Hualapai.
 UNESCO classifies the Havasupai dialect as endangered and the Hualapai dialect as vulnerable.
 There are efforts at preserving both dialects through bilingual education programs.

 Regional variation and mutual intelligibility

-The modern Hualapai and Havasupai have separate sociopolitical identities, but a consensus among linguists is that the differences in speech among them lie only at the dialect level, rather than constituting separate languages (Campbell 1997:127; Goddard 1996:7; Kendall 1983:5–7; Mithun 1999:577–578), and the differences between the two dialects have been reported as "negligible" (Kozlowski 1976:140).
+The modern Hualapai and Havasupai have separate sociopolitical identities, but a consensus among linguists is that the differences in speech among them lie only at the dialect level, rather than constituting separate languages, and the differences between the two dialects have been reported as "negligible".

 The language even bears similarity to Yavapai, and sometimes they are grouped together for means of linguistic classification (see Ethnologue).
 Regarding the relationship of Havasupai and Hualapai to Yavapai, Warren Gazzam, a Tolkapaya Yavapai speaker, reported that "they (Hualapais) speak the same language as we do, some words or accents are a little different".